a-h-b/MuStMultiomics/proteomics-data-base.md

 bgzip -d DNARNAonContigsFiltered.vcf.gz
 ```

 For the next step, we changed some code written by Nic Pinel (http://www.eafit.edu.co/docentes-investigadores/Paginas/nicolas-pinel.aspx) for his project with Emilie Muller (http://www.nature.com/ncomms/2014/141126/ncomms6603/full/ncomms6603.html).
-Beside the .vcf this script uses the .tab output of prodigal (https://github.com/hyattpd/prodigal/releases/) which had been used to call the genes and the assembled contigs (which were formatted into blocks of width 80 using the fasta_formatter of the fastx suit (http://hannonlab.cshl.edu/fastx_toolkit/).
+Beside the .vcf this [script](variant_annotateRepairedTab.pl) uses the .tab output of prodigal (https://github.com/hyattpd/prodigal/releases/) which had been used to call the genes and the assembled contigs (which were formatted into blocks of width 80 using the fasta_formatter of the fastx suit (http://hannonlab.cshl.edu/fastx_toolkit/).

 ```
 perl variant_annotateRepairedTab.pl -v DNARNAonContigsFiltered.vcf -a gene.tab -s contigs.formatted.fa -p
 ```
-This  script gives out two fasta files with the nucleotide and amino acid sequences of all predicted proteins, including the original predictions and the variants, as well as a .tab file with the variant gene positions in the prodigal-style.
+This  [script](variant_annotateRepairedTab.pl) gives out two fasta files with the nucleotide and amino acid sequences of all predicted proteins, including the original predictions and the variants, as well as a .tab file with the variant gene positions in the prodigal-style.
 The resulting .tab-file was concatenated with the original tab file.
-This was used to remove incomplete protein fragments which would not form tryptic peptides.
+This was used to [remove](trypsinStartEnd.pl) incomplete protein fragments which would not form tryptic peptides.

 ```
 cat gene.tab contigs.formatted.variants.tab >> genes.variants.tab
 perl trypsinStartEnd.pl contigs.formatted.variants.faa genes.variants.tab >> genes.variants.endsRemoved.faa
 ```

-Before the microbial protein predictions were concatenated with the human proteins, they were renamed to have a unique ID starting with sp|1xxxxxxx|.
+Before the microbial protein predictions were concatenated with the human proteins, they were [renamed](rename4proteomics.pl) to have a unique ID starting with sp|1xxxxxxx|.

 ```
-perl /home/users/aheintzbuschart/myScripts/rename4proteomics.pl genes.variants.endsRemoved.faa 1 >> genes.variants.endsRemoved.Renamed.faa
+perl rename4proteomics.pl genes.variants.endsRemoved.faa 1 >> genes.variants.endsRemoved.Renamed.faa
 ```